larrydodson/PyBer_Analysis/README.md

 .

 In Figure-3's Scatter Plot, both the activity of Average Fares by the Total of Rides, by the City Type is further illustrated.
-The plot shows that the majority of actiity of Rides and Fares generated is from the Urban type, overshadowing Suburban, and again far overshadowing Rural.
+The plot shows that the majority of activity of Rides and Fares generated is from the Urban type, overshadowing Suburban, and again far overshadowing Rural.

 **Figure-3 PyBer Ride-Sharing Data 2019 Scatter Plot, Average Fare Price by City Types**    .
   ![PyBer__Data_Scatter.png](https://github.com/larrydodson/PyBer_Analysis/blob/master/analysis/PyBer__Data_Scatter.png)